 After arriving in Egypt Teresa gives Peter a new black costume to replace his typical Spider-Man costume that was damaged in battle.
 They go to the location that the map led them to and find a sealed off room with a giant wall with old Nazi carvings to match the the look of hieroglyphics.
 The Kingpin, it turns out, is present with soldiers and Mentallo.
 It turns out that Mentallo manipulated Teresa’s mind to make her think that she was Peter Parker’s sister, and even disguised her appearance to resemble Peter’s family.
 I guess this puts a damper to Spider-Man: Family Business since it was all a sham.
 Even the photo she had was not real.
 Peter’s mask happened to be off while wearing his costume, and when Kingpin showed up he could see that Peter was in fact Spider-Man.

 After a scuffle fighting a giant robot Mentallo does something that makes Teresa and Kingpin conveniently forget about Peter being Spider-Man.
 So this fun little graphic novel wraps up nicely and has some sweet painted artwork as well.
 I feel that Kingpin was portrayed a bit too large to be believable, but that is just my opinion.
-Be sure to buy this novel and slide it onto your shelf with pride.
+Be sure to buy this novel (Affiliate Link) and slide it onto your shelf with pride.